-The determination of labeling of product mixtures is based on the label disclosures of the raw materials and the quantified product-specific physical and chemical properties.
+The determination of labeling of product mixtures is based on the label disclosures of the raw materials and the quantified productspecific physical and chemical properties.
 The determination of labeling in turn is in accordance with the principles of the GHS Regulation pursuant to Article 6, particularly the provisions defined under Appendix I.

-The preparation of safety data sheets and expanded safety data sheets reflects the classification and labeling of raw materials and products.
-The process of preparing the documents is in accordance with the principles of the REACH Regulations (No. 1907/2006), particularly the principles and provisions from Appendix II of the REACH Regulation.
+The preparation of safety data sheets and extended safety data sheets reflects the classification and labelling of raw materials and products.
+The process of preparing the documents follows the principles of the REACH regulation (No. 1907/2006), in particular the principles and regulations from Annex II of the REACH Regulation.